 - We publish articles, news, videos, pictures, events, debates and surveys, referred to here as “stories” or “posts”, on any topic listed in the Categories list.
 New categories may be added.

 - We publish stories from all avenues so far we find the content beneficial to the mass.

 - We publish Sri Mayapur city’s local news and events.
 For example, we may publish a story on an event in a nearby school, hospital, temple, or a playground.

-- When we quote or curate news feeds and publicly available content on the net, we ensure the original source is given appropriate credit.
-In case of any lapse, we intend to correct it.
+- We are committed to respecting copyright laws and honoring intellectual properties.
+When we quote or curate from news-feeds and publicly available content on the net, we strive to ensure the source is given appropriate credit.
+In case of any lapse, we intend to immediately correct it.